Glycine

 - ^ Li P, Wu G. Roles of dietary glycine, proline, and hydroxyproline in collagen synthesis and animal growth.
 Amino Acids.
 (2018)

 - ^ Ames BN.
-Low micronutrient intake may accelerate the degenerative diseases of aging through allocation of scarce micronutrients by triage.
+Low micronutrient intake may accelerate the degenerative conditions of aging through allocation of scarce micronutrients by triage.
 Proc Natl Acad Sci U S A. (2006)

 - ^ de Paz-Lugo P, Lupiáñez JA, Meléndez-Hevia E. High glycine concentration increases collagen synthesis by articular chondrocytes in vitro: acute glycine deficiency could be an important cause of osteoarthritis.
 Amino Acids.
 (2018)